xivapi/ffxiv-datamining-patches/README.md

 Some notes:

 - Why a bunch of zip files?
-Because un-zipped the entire size is 2.79 GB.
+Because un-zipped the entire size is 2GB.
 - 1.23 structure and format is nothing like 2.0, it's ... wild
 - 2.1 is a "recovered" patch, I cannot find an `exd` extract for 2.1 and have pulled Name+ID from a backup of XIVDB
 - Patches: 2.0, 2.2 --> 2.51 structure is out of date, no column headings provided.